Henry Tandey

-Lance Corporal Henry James Tandey VC, DCM, MM (born Tandy, 30 August 1891 – 20 December 1977) was a British recipient of the Victoria Cross, (Note: Awarded on 13 December 1918.
+Henry James Tandey, (born Tandy, 30 August 1891 – 20 December 1977) was a British soldier and a recipient of the Victoria Cross, (Note: Awarded on 13 December 1918.
 As published in issue/supplement 31067 on the London Gazette in page 14,773 of that date.) the highest award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.
 He was the second most highly decorated British private of the First World War and is most commonly remembered as the soldier who allegedly spared Adolf Hitler's life near the end of the war.
 Born with the family name of Tandy, he later changed his surname to Tandey after problems with his father, and because of this, some military records have a different spelling of his name.

 Early life

 Henry James Tandey was born at the Angel Hotel, Regent Street, Leamington, Warwickshire, the son of a former soldier whose wife had died early in their child's life.
 He attended St Peter's primary school in Augusta Place, Leamington.
 He also spent part of his childhood in an orphanage before becoming a boiler attendant at a hotel.